python/cpython/Doc/library/configparser.rst

 * All sections include ``DEFAULTSECT`` values as well which means that ``.clear()`` on a section may not leave the section visibly empty.
 This is because default values cannot be deleted from the section (because technically they are not there).
-If they are overriden in the section, deleting causes the default value to be visible again.
+If they are overridden in the section, deleting causes the default value to be visible again.
 Trying to delete a default value causes a ``KeyError``.